 Instructions

-- Preheat Oven: Preheat your oven to 350°F (175°C) and position the oven rack in the middle.
+- Preheat Oven: Preheat your oven to 350°F (175°C) and position the oven rack in the middle to ensure even baking.

 - Prepare Ingredients: Grate the cheddar and parmesan cheeses.
-Peel the potatoes and slice them into 1/8 inch (3 mm) thick slices using a mandoline slicer for uniformity.
+Peel the potatoes and slice them into 1/8 inch (3 mm) thin slices using a mandoline slicer for uniform thickness and quicker cooking.

 - Make Cream Sauce: In a small saucepan over medium-high heat, melt the butter.
-Add the minced garlic and cook for about 30 seconds until fragrant.
-Pour in the heavy cream, add salt and pepper, and stir occasionally as it warms through.
-Once it reaches a gentle boil, remove from heat.
+Add the minced garlic and sauté for about 30 seconds until fragrant.
+Pour in the heavy cream, add salt and pepper, and warm the mixture, stirring occasionally until it just begins to boil.
+Remove from heat promptly to prevent boiling over or curdling.

-- Layer Potatoes: Grease a 9×13 inch baking dish.
-Arrange half of the potato slices in an overlapping layer on the bottom of the dish.
-Pour half of the cream sauce over the potatoes, then sprinkle half of each cheese evenly on top.
-Repeat layering with the remaining potatoes, cream mixture, and finish with a layer of cheese.
+- Layer the Potatoes: Grease a 9×13 inch baking dish.
+Arrange half of the potato slices overlapping slightly at the bottom.
+Pour half of the cream sauce evenly over the potatoes, then sprinkle half of each cheese over the top.
+Repeat these layering steps with the remaining potatoes, cream sauce, and cheeses, finishing with a layer of cheese on top.

-- Bake Covered: Cover the dish with foil and bake in the preheated oven for 40 minutes to allow the potatoes to start softening.
+- Bake Covered: Cover the dish tightly with aluminum foil and bake in the preheated oven for 40 minutes.
+This initial covered baking steams the potatoes for tenderness.

-- Bake Uncovered: Remove the foil and continue baking for an additional 25-35 minutes or until the potatoes are tender when tested with a toothpick and the top is golden and bubbly.
-Oven times may vary, so monitor for doneness earlier if your oven runs hot.
+- Bake Uncovered: Remove the foil and continue baking for an additional 25 to 35 minutes, or until the potatoes are tender when pierced with a toothpick and the top layer of cheese is golden and bubbly.

-- Rest Before Serving: Let the scalloped potatoes rest for 5-10 minutes after removing from the oven to set and cool slightly before serving.
+- Rest Before Serving: Let the scalloped potatoes sit for 5 to 10 minutes to firm up and allow the flavors to meld before serving.

 Notes

-- Serves 6 to 10 people depending on portion size and accompanying dishes.
+- Serves 6-10 people depending on portion size and accompanying dishes.

-- Place the baking dish on a baking sheet to catch any possible spills or splatters, especially if your dish is shallow.
+- Place the baking dish on a baking sheet to catch any overflow and keep your oven clean, especially if your dish is shallow.

-- For more tips, step-by-step photos, and make-ahead instructions, refer to the original blog post linked with this recipe.
+- For make-ahead tips and step-by-step photos, refer to the blog post associated with this recipe.

 Nutrition